 Ask for feedback: The best help centers are alive—constantly updated, refined, and polished.
 To improve your help center, ask those who use it for feedback.
 You can add a simple feedback form so that customers let you know when the information presented does not meet their expectations—so that you can go and fix it.

-Examples of great customer help centers
+Examples of great customer knowledge bases

 We’ve selected help centers from various industries that are informative, easy to understand, and also look great.